Trump turns his fraud trial into a campaign stop as he seeks to capitalize on his legal woes

 NEW YORK (AP) — Donald Trump’s court appearances are no longer distractions from his campaign to return to the White House.
 They are central to it.

-The dynamic was on full display Monday as the former president and GOP front-runner returned to New York for the opening day of a civil fraud trial accusing him of grossly inflating the value of his businesses.
+The dynamic was on full display this week as the former president and GOP front-runner returned to New York for the opening two days of a civil fraud trial accusing him of grossly inflating the value of his businesses.

+His appearance Tuesday generated less interest, with empty seats in the courtroom and less cable coverage amid other news including a bid to oust House Speaker Kevin McCarthy and a court appearance in Delaware by Hunter Biden during which he pleaded not guilty to three federal firearms charges.

-The appearance demonstrated how deftly Trump has used his legal woes to benefit his campaign.
-The former president’s Monday appearance drew far more attention than a standard campaign rally would have offered.
+Still, the appearances demonstrated how deftly Trump has used his legal woes to benefit his campaign.
+The former president’s appearance drew far more attention than a standard campaign rally would have offered.
 And it gave Trump a fresh opportunity to rile up his base and gin his fundraising with claims that the cases he faces are nothing more than a coordinated attempt to damage his campaign.

-“It’s a scam, it’s a sham,” he said in the morning.
+“It’s a scam, it’s a sham,” he said Monday morning.
 “It’s a witch hunt and a disgrace.”

 While some rivals had once thought Trump’s long list of legal woes might dissuade Republican voters from choosing him as their nominee, his standing in the GOP primary has only improved since before the indictments and helped him raise millions of dollars.